nazarovqurbonali/OASIS/NextGenSoftware.OASIS.API.ONODE.WebAPI/OASIS API RELEASE HISTORY.md

 https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/commit/5f58cf11639b47fdb3c807b37fbc1a29edc5ea13
 - Fixed bugs in SetAndActivateCurrentStorageProvider method in ProviderManager making it even more robust with improved error handling etc.
-- Started adding new GetAllAvatarNames methods to AvatarController in ONode.WebAPI.
+- Started adding new GetAllAvatarNames methods to AvatarController in ONODE.WebAPI.
 - Fixed a bug in ResetPassword method in AvatarService where the message was being set in the Result property instead of the Message one.
 - Removed Connect and Disconnect methods in the Neo4jOASIS Provider.
 - Re-wrote ActivateProvider and DeActivateProvider methods in Neo4jOASIS Provider fixing a number of bugs and improved error handling/reporting etc.